 Trade Mark.-The Company beg to draw the attention of their Customers to the above registered Trade Mark.
-All Cylinders filled by the Company (whether their own or their Customers') are labelled with this Trade Mark.
-The label guarantees the purity of the gas, and is a further guarantee that the Cylinder has been tested and proved sound by the Company in accordance with their regulations.
-The label is also stamped with the date on which the Cylinder was filled.
+All Cylinders filled by the Company (whether their own or their Customers') are stamped with this Trade Mark.
+The stamp is a guarantee that the Cylinder has been tested and proved sound by the Company in accordance with their regulations.